TheRenegadeCoder/sample-programs/docs/projects/file-io/_posts/2018-12-21-c-plus-plus.md

 clang++ -o program file.cpp
 ```

 And, that's it!
-You've successfully executed the solution.
+You've successfully executed the solution.[^1]

 ---